Marko1310/workoutTracker/README.md

    npm install
    ```

+3. Create .env files:
+   In both frontend and backend folder, create a .env file with the required fields as mentioned in .env.example.

-3. Generate and run database migrations
+4. Generate and run database migrations

    ```bash
    cd ../backend